hogeschool/basecamp/week05/inf-bc-w05-python.md

 1. Make a brief research about input/output testing with some examples.
 Make a summary of the techniques with the examples.
 2. Choose one of the problems you have solved for this week.
-	- Certainly there are some normal inputs that your program is supposed to provide a correct output.
+	- Certainly there are some normal inputs for which your program is supposed to provide a correct output.
 Think about three different *expected* inputs and see if the output is correct.
 	- There are some inputs that are not expected.
 For example, if your program is supposed to receive an integer between 0 and 10, then a negative integer is not expected.
 Choose three different unexpected inputs and test your program.
 If your program crashes, then fix your program such that provides a proper message instead of crashing.
 	- Usually, users unexpectedly make mistakes when trying to give an input.
 For example, if they try to enter a digit between 0 and 10, mistakenly they press `6;` .
 Check if your program is resilient for such errors.